-The torrid courtship of John Lennon and Yoko Ono was—and still is—one of the most frequently discussed and publicly visible relationships in the history of popular culture.
-On this day in 1969, the two were married in characteristically bold and vocal fashion.
+The torrid courtship of John Lennon and Yoko Ono was—and still is—one of the most frequently discussed and publicly visible relationships in the history of popular music.
+Fifty-four years ago today on March 20th, 1969, the two were married in characteristically bold and vocal fashion.

 John Lennon was thoroughly smitten with Ono after the evening.
 As Cynthia explained in her 1980 memoir, A Twist of Lennon, when she returned home from her trip, she found Yoko and John in bathrobes drinking tea.
 Lennon, relaxed, simply said, “Oh, hi.”
 He had already made the decision to take his life down a new road.

-Two years before the Beatles disbanded, John Lennon and Yoko Ono began public protests against the Vietnam War.
-Lennon and Ono were eventually married on March 20th, 1969 at the Gibraltar registry office, and subsequently invited the world’s media to join them in their bedroom during their honeymoon in Amsterdam.
+A year prior to the Beatles disbanding in April 1970, John Lennon and Yoko Ono began public protests against the Vietnam War, which had become a heated topic of discussion in America by the decade’s end.
+Following their marriage on March 20th, 1969 at the Gibraltar registry office, the two subsequently invited the world’s media to join them in their bedroom during their honeymoon in Amsterdam.
 Perhaps expecting the type of “perverse” exhibitionism with which the couple was often associated, the media instead bore witness to a weeklong peace rally, the first of two “Bed-Ins”.
-The second, eventually held in Montreal, was where the pair recorded now-classic anthem “Give Peace A Chance”.
+The second, eventually held in Montreal, was where the pair recorded the now-classic anthem “Give Peace A Chance”.

 John Lennon/The Plastic Ono Band – “Give Peace A Chance” [Pro-Shot]